-You’ve struggled with the dental disease for years, and your worst fear has come true.
+You’ve struggled with dental disease for years, and your worst fear has come true.
 You’ve lost the last of your remaining teeth.
-This is an unfortunate experience that many Americans in their 60s and 70s have to face, and it can negatively impact your health and self-image.
+This is an unfortunate experience that many Americans in their 60s and 70s have to face, and it can negatively impact their health and self-image.
 Are dentures a viable solution?

 One of the main reasons you should consider getting dentures is the fact that they’re low maintenance.
 Because these tooth restorations are removable, they’re easy to clean and maintain.
 Not to mention, you don’t have to worry about your body rejecting the restoration as a dental implant would.